 You'll be surrounded by students making and performing contemporary music, theatre and dance in the Academy of Music and Theatre Arts (AMATA), so you can work with them to deliver live projects supported by our professional production staff.
 Our academic staff have worked at a high level in the international music and theatre industries and will encourage you to build your creative networks and consider sustainable, digital futures.

-- A combination of experiential learning and intensive live projects with essential theory and technical expertise
+- Experiential learning and intensive live projects with essential theory and technical expertise

-- You'll be based at based at AMATA, an internationally significant venue for contemporary performance
+- AMATA is an internationally significant venue for contemporary performance

-At Falmouth you can take advantage of a range of extra-curricular activities in our Performance Centre public programme.
-There are opportunities to shadow our producer, steward at music, theatre & dance events, join our street team, book, promote and operationally manage professional performers through our innovative partnership with Carn to Cove, attend networking sessions, meet visiting professionals, work with artistes, and experience specialist events, including our long-established music industry seminars.
+At Falmouth you can take advantage of a range of extra-curricular activities in our AMATA public programme.
+There are opportunities to shadow our producer, steward at music, theatre and dance events, join our street team, book, promote and operationally manage professional performers through our innovative partnership with Carn to Cove, attend networking sessions, meet visiting professionals, work with artistes, and experience specialist events, including our long-established music industry seminars.
 Visiting speakers have included: